mrjavaguy/ericholton.me/input/posts/hack-week-2018.md

 One nice thing is that we already have a chat bot for slack as the base for this application.
 I will be given more details about this application during this week.

 [Update]
-Or not as things went south with the main application I am working on, so I had no time for the Standup Bot :(.
+Or not as things went south with the main application I am working on, so I had no time for the Standup Bot.